PennyJim/exfret_biter_memoirs/README.md

 * You can add this to existing saves, or remove it mid-save
 * It should be compatible with all mods
 * An ever-growing list of names and stories
+* The ability to customize the lists with a remote interface

 ## Getting Started